-Significant accounting policies and notes to the standalone interim financial statements For the quarter and six months ended September 30, 2022
+Significant accounting policies and notes to the standalone interim financial statements

 (Rupees in millions, except share and per share data, unless otherwise stated)

 2.2 Summary of significant accounting policies

 (i) Functional and presentation currency

 Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates (i.e. the "functional currency").
 The financial statements are presented in Indian Rupee, the national currency of India, which is the functional currency of the Company.